elhub/devxp-windows/README.md

 password.
 You must manually create a non-root user via `$ sudo adduser [USERNAME] sudo` with a non-blank password.
 Use this user going forward.
 For more info on WSL please refer to the [documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
 2. Set up VPN connections as described in your welcome e-mail.
-3. If you have installed licensed software, contact your manager to have your user license  egistered.
+3. If you have installed licensed software, contact your manager to have your user license registered.

 ### Known Issues